devtony2020/Podcast-AI/README.md

 - 🔒 **Secure Backend Architecture**
   Keep API keys and sensitive data safe on the server — never exposed on the frontend.

+- 🔄 **Modular AI Integration**
+  Easily swap or upgrade AI models and services without disrupting the system.